Technology Innovation Institute: Directed Energy Research Centre

 The domain of operation of DERC happen to be electromagnetics, photonics and acoustics.
 The centre is known for developing the electromagnetic compatibility labs, which is first of its kind in gulf region.
 The DERC centre is composed of three facilities namely, EMC semi-anechoic chamber, a pulsed power laboratory, and a low-noise emanation laboratory.
 The centre is known for working in collaboration with Gulf Cooperation Council, anechoic chambers etc. Presently, the centre is headed by chief researcher Chaouki Kasmi.
 In May 2021, the centre forged partnership with a number of academic institutions including Ruhr University, Helmut Schmidt University, University Clermont Auvergne, National University of Colombia etc.

 Secure Systems Research Centre

 The secure system research centre is known for its operation in hardware hardening, software hardening, system integrity, network resilience etc. The centre is currently headed by chief researcher Shreekant Thakkar.
-During september 2021, the centre successfully launched first motion capture (MOCAP) facility outside united states.
+During September 2021, the centre launched the first motion capture (MOCAP) facility outside the United States.
 The system is supposed to aid the research related to testing of Unmanned Aerial Vehicles in an augmented reality or virtual reality.
 In October 2021, the centre announced its partnership with Khalifa University of Science and Technology, University of Turku and Graz University of Technology in relation to the ongoing research projects in secure mesh communications.

+In 2022, three additional research centres were established:

+Biotechnology Research Centre

+Headed by chief researcher Dr. Thomas Launey, the BRC is developing products across all branches of biotechnology, in Biomedicine, Biorobotics, Environmental Biotech, Molecular Biology and Genomics and Bioinformatics for biomedical and healthcare applications, agritech, pharma and biopharma, bioproduction and industrial solutions, aquaculture, synthetic biology, in-silico and AI products.
+Its research facilities opened in 2024.

+Renewable and Sustainable Energy Research Centre

+The centre is headed by chief researcher Prof. Phil Hart.
+Focussed on areas such as BioEnergy, Chemical Energy (such as hydrogen and synthetic fuels), sustainable chemicals, sustainable agriculture, batteries, fuel cells, electrolysers, renewable energy generation systems, AI and traditional data science, desalination-, water and power distribution systems and networks, water treatment and reuse, sustainable soil amendments and fertilisers, and much more around adaptation and mitigation of climate change and its effects.

+Propulsion and Space Research Center

+The centre is presently headed by acting chief researcher Gustavo dos Santos.

+Events

+In 2024, a new large language model in the Falcon series was launched, Falcon Mamba (7B), which is an open source language model of the SSLM type.